salfel/sessionizer/README.md

 This will open a fzf window listing all directories containing a git repository inside them.

 When selecting a directory, it will check if the directory contains a `sessionizer.toml` file.
 If it does, it will override the global window configuration with the local one.
-It will then launch a tmux session with the specified windows and will focus the first window.
+It will then launch a tmux session, set its name to the name of the directory selected with the specified windows and will focus the first window.

 If a tmux session with the same name already exists, it will switch to that session.